manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### max_connections

 <!-- example max_connections -->
 Maximum number of simultaneous client connections.
 Unlimited by default.
+That is usually noticeable only when using any kind of persistent connections, like cli mysql sessions, or persistent remote connections from remote distr indexes.
 When the limit is exceeded you can still connect to the server using [the VIP connection](Connecting_to_the_server/MySQL_protocol.md#VIP-connection)

 <!-- request Example -->